Bret Anderson: Football

 In 1993, Anderson was third on the depth chart at quarterback and contributed mostly as a punter.
 He finished with 1,406 yards on punts, and his only scoring play was a 53-yard rushing touchdown on a trick play.
 As a sophomore, Anderson was initially used as a receiver after multiple players dropped out of the football team during training camp.
 After placekicker Tyson O'Shea suffered a knee injury, Anderson also began kicking field goals and regularly punting for the Clan.
-In his first game as a placekicker, he kicked four field goals and four one-point conversions to be named Mount Rainer Columbia Football Association player of the week.
+In his first game as a placekicker, he kicked four field goals and four one-point conversions to be named Mount Rainier Columbia Football Association player of the week.
 In 1995, Anderson was selected to the All-Conference first team as a kicker.
 As a senior, Anderson's kicking was considered the most reliable portion of the Clan's offense.
 He was named to the All-Conference second team.